HumayunKhan23/Econ/README.md

 ## Replication (`ssa_state_replication.do`)

-This script replicates the results from Engelhardt's paper:
+This script replicates the results from Gary V. Engelhardt's paper, "The minimum wage and DI claims":

 1. **Figure 1**:
    - Generates indices for SSDI-only, SSDI+SSI, and SSDI-only + concurrent claims, normalized to 2001 values.